Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-how-a-utah-based-property-achieved-46k-increase-with-ourpetpolicy.md

 To tackle these challenges, the property turned to OurPetPolicy, a [comprehensive pet management platform](https://landlordtech.com/products) offering a suite of services.

+> I just like having the organization of having everything in one place, like when tenants move, or a paper gets lost, it’s all just electronic and automatic.
+I like being able to look at OurPetPolicy and see okay this person has XYZ animals and see all of their information.
+Or there’s been cases where someone’s like ‘oh the owner of a brown pitbull always lets their dog poop and never picks it up’ and now I can go in and see oh ‘brown pitbull,’ that’s tenant X.

 ### **ESA Verification**

 By leveraging OurPetPolicy's ESA Verification, the property could efficiently verify the authenticity of emotional support animals' letters, helping in rooting out fraudulent claims.